 I don't have the spare cash to afford something like this, so I use a net more of likes of this Rukket "Haack Golf Net".
 This net can be put up anywhere, but you might have to get creative in order to secure it to the ground.
 Whatever you do, make sure the net sits securely attached to whatever surface you're resting it on.
 Otherwise, it will move every time you hit a ball into it.

-Along with your net, you’ll need something to hit off of.
-The standard golf mat that many websites and golf stores promote looks like this.
-I usually recommend the cheapest option between two alternatives here at The DIY Golfer, but from personal experience, I can honestly say that a full sized mat like the Birdie Ball Premium Nylon Range Mat is well worth the investment.
+Along with your net, you'll need something to hit off of.
+The standard golf mat that many websites and golf stores promote looks like this golf mat.
+I usually recommend the cheapest option between two alternatives here at The DIY Golfer, but from personal experience, I can honestly say that a full-sized mat is well worth the investment.

 The reason purchasing a small mat is not worth your money is because you want to be standing on level ground with the ball.
 If you purchase a small little piece of turf to hit off, the ball will be slightly above your feet.
 Why practice so unrealistically all winter?